Morita equivalence classes of blocks with elementary abelian defect groups of order 16

-The weak equivalence classes of crossed products of $R$ with $X$ are in 1-1 correspondence with equivalence classes of homomorphisms $\alpha:X \rightarrow \Out(R)$, hence to determine the possible Morita equivalence classes for $B$ we must determine the equivalence classes of homomophisms $\alpha$ with image in $\langle \varphi \Inn(R) \rangle$ when $\varphi$ is obtained as above from an element of $\cT(b)$.
+The weak equivalence classes of crossed products of $R$ with $X$ are in 1-1 correspondence with equivalence classes of homomorphisms $\alpha:X \rightarrow \Out(R)$.
+Hence to determine the possible Morita equivalence classes for $B$ we must determine the equivalence classes of homomophisms $\alpha$.